cassinyio/cassinyio/README.md

 ## Other repositories

-Cassiny.io consists of many different microservices.
-The main ones are:
+Cassiny.io consists of many different microservices, the main ones are:

 ### cassiny-spawner

 [cassiny-spawner](https://github.com/cassinyio/cassiny-spawner) receives/sends
-notifications to the event stream, he is in charge of creating/removing services.
+notifications to the event stream, it is in charge of creating/removing services.

 ### cassiny-auth